moh-a-abde/moh-a-abde/README.md

 Feel free to reach out or explore my repositories to see what I’ve been up to!

 ---

-## Fancy Animation

-Below is an animated SVG that dynamically changes gradient colors to welcome visitors:

 ```html
 <svg width="400" height="100" xmlns="http://www.w3.org/2000/svg">
   <defs>